differentpla-net/differentpla-net.github.io/_posts/2019/2019-03-29-empeg-msata.md

 ## Background

-The hard disk in my spare empeg player died at some point.
-It's getting harder to find 2.5" PATA SSDs, so I opted for a Kingston mSATA disk (240G) and a JMicron-based mSATA to PATA adapter.
+The hard disk in my spare empeg player ("toothgnip") died at some point.
+I'm using a 64GiB Transcend 2.5" PATA SSDs in my main empeg player ("crowley"), but they're getting harder and harder to find, so I opted for a Kingston mSATA disk (240G) and a JMicron-based mSATA to PATA adapter.

 But that left me with a problem: I had no way to install the player software.
 Ordinarily, you'd download the `.upgrade` file and apply it over a serial port with _empegUpgrade_.